it-at-m/refarch-templates/docs/develop.md

 To modify the default Renovate settings, the `renovate.json5` file in the project's root directory can be edited.

 ::: info Information
-To make Renovate work make sure that it has access to your GitHub repository.
+To make Renovate work, make sure that it has access to your GitHub repository.
 For projects in the `it-at-m` organization Renovate automatically has access and is enabled when the configuration file is found in your repository.
 :::